 Prep your vase with a piece of chicken wire — this will support your stems as your create your arrangement.
 Gather the piece of chicken wire into a loose ball and place inside your vase.
 To keep the chicken wire in place, use two thin pieces of floral tape to create an "X" across the top, and then tape down to the side.
 Fill your vase with cold water.

 Next, add your greenery.
 You'll want to create an outline of the shape you'd like for your arrangement.
-For this piece, I added my geranium leaves first, then followed the same shape with our darker ninebark stems.
+For this piece, we added geranium leaves first, then followed the same shape with our darker ninebark stems.
 This creates richness and depth.

 After the main focal flowers have been added, time to introduce the supporting flowers and bits.
 The supporting cast for this arrangement include spray roses in a beautiful camel color, rose hips, ruby red ranunculus, and "Persian Carpet" zinnias.
 Starting with the spray roses, add stems throughout the arrangement, focusing them mostly in the center.
 For the most central flowers, keep the stems short so that guests can see through the arrangement and enjoy the flowers on the other side as well.